dgmjs/dgmjs/apps/docs/src/content/docs/api-core/classes/Actions.md

 > **insert**(`shape`, `parent`?): `void`

-Insert a shape into document or another shape
+Insert a shape into the current page or another shape

 #### Parameters

 • **shape**: [`Shape`](/api-core/classes/shape/)

+The shape to insert

 • **parent?**: [`Shape`](/api-core/classes/shape/)

+The parent shape to insert the shape into.
+If not provided, the shape will be inserted into the current page

 #### Returns